SK-TOUFIK-ISLAM-07/Assinment-1-Creative-Showcase/README.md

-# Creative Showcase
+# Smart ToDo API

 ## Overview

-**Creative Showcase** is a full-stack web application built using the **MERN stack** that enables artists to upload, manage, and showcase their artworks through a modern, responsive interface.
-The platform supports secure authentication, personalized artist dashboards, public artist profiles, and an explore section for viewing shared artworks.
+Smart ToDo API is a RESTful backend application built using **Node.js, Express, and MongoDB** that provides secure and scalable task management functionality.
+The API enables users to register, authenticate, and manage their personal tasks through protected endpoints using **JWT-based authentication**.

-The project demonstrates practical implementation of frontend–backend integration, RESTful API design, authentication, database management, and cloud deployment following real-world development practices.
+The project demonstrates practical backend development concepts including **REST API design, authentication and authorization, database integration, middleware usage, and API testing with Postman**, following real-world development practices suitable for academic and placement evaluations.

 ---